rpr325/IS601TeamProject1/description.md

 # Project Description
 Collaborative tools like Git, Docker, automated testing are assets to organizations, because they allow for continuous remote productivity.
+Reproducibility not only facilitates peer review, but ensures the model, application or analysis you build can run without friction which makes your deliverables more robust and withstand the test of time.
 ## Git
 Git is the most commonly used version control system.
 Git tracks the changes you make to files, so you have a record of what has been done, and you can revert to specific versions should you ever need to.
 Git also makes collaboration easier, allowing changes by multiple people to all be merged into one source.
 ## Docker